 - “Implications of Brazil’s Access to Information Law in the Regulatory Sector: An Examination of The National Agency for Petroleum, Natural Gas and Biofuels” (Implicações da Lei de Acesso à Informação: os casos da Agência Nacional do Petróleo, Gás Natural e Biocombustíveis e das Agências Reguladoras Federais), by Rodrigo Mendes (MPA).

 I earned a B.A. at McGill University in Montreal, during which time I spent a semester in Mexico at ITESM, Queretaro, as a full time student.
-After extensive travel in South America, I accepted an offer from the University of Texas at Austin for graduate studies because of its unparalleled resources and faculty on all subjects Latin American, as well as its location.
+After extensive travel in South America, I accepted an offer from the University of Texas at Austin because of its unparalleled resources and faculty on all subjects Latin American, as well as its location.
 There I completed an M.A. at the Lozano Long Institute of Latin American Studies (LLILAS) and a Ph.D.
 (2010) in comparative politics and international relations in the Department of Government.

 On the Personal